inmanturbo/b2bsaas0/README.md

 In order to avoid many changes to the skeleton, I've made most of my additions in the b2bsaas directory, then bootstrapped them with a service provider and a Psr4 namespace of thier own instead of adding them directly to the app directory.
 I've avoided doing this with models however, as they are first class citizens in a laravel app, often need to be modified, and are expected to live in the `app/Models` directory where many packages and laravel tools will autoscan for them.

+> NOTE:
+> b2bsaas IS NOT a package under vendor, or using any fancy "modules" package --
+> It is simply using a custom namespace (B2bSaas)
+> added to composer.json in the PSR4 Autoload section,
+> in addition to the standard App root.
+> Feel free to modify it as needed!

-I've copied the blade files for the layout components directory from jestream and added `wire:navigate` to the links to make the navigation more snappy.
+I've copied the blade files for the layout components directory from jetstream and added `wire:navigate` to the links to make the navigation more snappy.
 The simplest way to do this without as little chang as possible to the origianl skeleton was to copy them into `b2bsaas/resources/views` and ensure they are rendered by the Components in App\View.
 For example, for the `app-layout` component, I've changed the render method to this:

 ```php
 /**